SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 even if you do not have access to the source code for the existing type.
 Extensions are similar to Objective-C categories, but have many more capabilities.

-Extensions can add:
+Extensions can:

-* computed properties
+* add computed properties and computed type properties
-* initializers
-* instance methods
-* type methods
+* define instance methods and type methods
-* computed type properties
+* provide new initializers
-* subscripting, and
+* implement subscripting
-* embedded types
+* define and use new embedded types

-In addition, extensions can use the capabilities listed above to make an existing type conform to a protocol.
+In addition, extensions can use these capabilities to make an existing type conform to a protocol.
 This process is covered in the :doc:`Protocols` chapter.